oracle/node-oracledb/doc/api.md

 - [oracledb.getConnection()](#getconnectiondb) - can use a pool in the cache to retrieve connections
 - [pool.close()](#poolclose) - automatically removes the pool from the cache if needed

 Pools are added to the cache if a [`poolAlias`](#createpoolpoolattrspoolalias) property is provided in the [`poolAttrs`](#createpoolpoolattrs) object when invoking `oracledb.createPool()`.
+There can be multiple pools in the cache if each pool is created with a unique alias.

-If a pool with the alias 'default' is not in the cache and a pool is created without providing a pool alias, this pool will be cached using the pool alias 'default'.
+If a pool is created without providing a pool alias, and a pool with an alias of 'default' is not in the cache already, this pool will be cached using the alias 'default'.
 This pool is used by default in methods that utilize the connection pool cache.

-There can be multiple pools in the cache provided each pool is created with a unique pool alias.
+If subsequent pools are created without explicit aliases, they will be not stored in the pool cache.

 ##### Examples using the default pool